Grace Perry: Awards and Accolades

-In 1985 Perry won the NSW Premier's Special Literary Award for services to literature.
-In 1986 she was made Member of the Order of Australia (AM) for "service to Australian literature, particularly as editor of Poetry Australia".
+In 1985, Perry won the NSW Premier's Special Literary Award for services to literature.
+In 1986, she was awarded the Member of the Order of Australia (AM) for "service to Australian literature, particularly as editor of Poetry Australia".
 Australia Fund.
 This fund was instrumental in the establishment in 2002 of the magazine Blue Dog: Australian Poetry, which editor Ron Pretty declared was in "direct line of succession from Poetry Australia".
 The Grace Perry Memorial Award recognises achievements by Australian poets.